Elmira Hüseynova: Early life

 Elmira Hüseynova qızı Mehralı (Elmira Hüseynova, daughter of Mehralı) was born on 12 February 1933 in Baku, Azerbaijan Soviet Socialist Republic.
-From an early age she wanted to become an artist.
+From an early age, she wanted to become an artist.
 She attended the Azim Azimzade State Art College, graduating in 1954.
 She went on to further her education at the Ilya Repin St. Petersburg State Academic Institute for Painting, Sculpture and Architecture, graduating in 1960.

 Career

-Hüseynova began exhibiting works in 1957, in both Azerbaijan and in various of the republics of the USSR, which mainly focused on cultural icons—literary figures, scientists, war heroes and ordinary working people.
+Hüseynova began exhibiting works in 1957, in both Azerbaijan and in various republics of the USSR, which mainly focused on cultural icons—literary figures, scientists, war heroes and ordinary working people.
 For sculpture, she worked in a variety of media including bronze, ceramics, epoxy resin, marble, plaster, stone, and wood.
 She worked with different types of woods and materials to produce the most appealing images of her subjects.
 She married Togrul Narimanbekov and the couple had a daughter, Asmar Narimanbekov, who was named after her mother's brother and would become an Honored Artist of Azerbaijan, as well.

 Hüseynova is most noted for her massive sculpture works on monuments and her originality of composition.
 Some of her most noted pieces include The Farm Collective Girl (1957), Worker (1958), Family (1960), and Mother (1970).
 She created sculptures for the tombs of Jafar Jabbarly (1968) and Rasul Rza (1970), as well as a bas-relief of Lev Landau and a monument to Hasan bey Zardabi (1983), which stands in Icheri Sheher at the entrance to the publishing house of the Azerbaijan Encyclopedia.
 She created two monuments in Germany and in 1967 was recognized as an Honored Artist of Azerbaijan.
 Other noted works include a statue of Dmitri Mendeleev on the loggia of the National Library of Azerbaijan in Baku, a monument to Jafar Jabbar in Sumgayit (1966) and a painting on canvas in the Milli Mejlis building featuring a portrait of Nizami Ganjavi.
 In addition to her sculpture, she was known for portraiture, with her most-known pieces being: Portrait of Sattar Bahlulzade, Portrait of Rasul Rza, Portrait of a student, and Portrait of Tughril.